ResearcherDepartment of Languages &

 Before starting my doctoral studies in 2005 at the then Department of Oriental and African Languages at the University of Gothenburg, I worked as a teacher and with non-formal adult education - in Sweden and also in African countries.

 Since spring 2018, I have been working on the project “Signs of change – Social Identity and Power Reflected in the Linguistic Landscape of Rwanda”, funded by the Bank of Sweden Tercentenary Foundation.
 This is a three-year project.
 The aim of this project is to provide insights into how language, place and people interact in the linguistic landscape (LL) in Rwanda, and to understand how power relationships and identity are constructed and transformed in this public space.
 In Africa, language policy plays an important role and influences the LL.
 Rwanda has a quadrilingual language policy which favours English, especially after 2008, despite the fact that English has no colonial historical background in the country.
 In Rwanda, there are discrepancies in access to European, high-status languages and consequently differences from the perspective of power.
 This project has two parts.
-The first is a quantitative analysis comparing unique data on signage that I collected prior to the changes in 2008, with new data.
+The first is a quantitative analysis comparing unique data about language use on private shop signs that I collected prior to the changes in 2008, with new data.
 This diachronic section fills a knowledge gap within LL research, especially in Africa, and reveals the effects of language policy decisions.
-A qualitative, in-depth part (multi-modal analysis of signage and walk-along interviews) focuses on the practical and symbolic functions of the languages, and on research questions such as the relationship between the text/language and image, and between the sender and the recipient.
+A qualitative, in-depth part (multi-modal analysis of shop signs and walk-along interviews) focuses on the practical and symbolic functions of the languages, and on research questions such as the relationship between the text/language and image, and between the sender and the recipient.
 These questions are understudied in Africa.
 The African perspective is needed because studies of language landscapes mostly focus on urban immigrant environments in the Western world.
 The conditions in African countries pose new questions, such as how literacy (reading and writing) impact the LL.
 This study therefore contributes knowledge to LL research on processes in societies that are often peripheral.
 It also broadens the field of research.

 I am also involved in the project “The role of language in segregation and gentrification processes: linguistic landscapes in Gothenburg, Sweden” along with colleagues at the Department and beyond.
 A pilot project financed by stiftelsen Anna Ahrenbergs fond (the Anna Ahrenberg Foundation) paved the way for a three-year Swedish Research Council (Vetenskapsrådet) project that began in January 2019.
 In brief, this project deals with social upward mobility and gentrification processes with consequent immigrations and emigrations of different population categories and how these are reflected in and influence how language is used.